lildude/HB-Cumulus/README.txt

     * the keywords to exclude
     * the number of keywords to display
     * the minimum and maximum font sizes to use
+	* offer the HTML5 or Flash version by default.
+Defaults to HTML5.

 ... all within the Habari plugin configuration options.
 There is even a preview of the cloud within the configuration section so you can see your changes taking effect